Tank Inspection Services

 Regulatory Compliance: Both standards provide compliance for tank integrity inspection for SPCC and local environmental regulations.

-Risk Based Benefit: Both standards provide reduction in audit frequency for use of release prevention barrier for reduced spill risk.
+Risk-Based Benefit: Both standards provide a reduction in audit frequency for use of release prevention barriers for reduced spill risk.

 - STI SP001 – Applies to all configurations of shop-built tanks and smaller field-erected tanks.